 - Properly label your package with “fragile” or “handle with care” signs on the top and sides of the carton.

 What About Customs?

 If you’re shipping any type of alcohol – including wine – you will definitely need to deal with customs.
 Here are a few things to know about navigating this.

 Making Customs Declarations for Alcohol

-A good rule of thumb is to ensure you have all the proper customs paperwork in place for mailing alcohol, especially if you’re sending a large collection that requires an importation license.
+A good rule of thumb is to ensure you have all the proper customs paperwork for mailing alcohol, especially if you’re sending a large collection requiring an importation license.
 A good customs broker should be able to handle all this paperwork on your behalf so that you can worry about other things.
 Don’t forget that you will need a federal permit if the wine is for commercial or resale purposes.